YovM/Cross_Community_Study/README.md

 ## Analysis of code reuse.
+- Xiangping Chen, Furen Xu, Yuan Huang, Xiaocong Zhou, and Zibin Zheng.
+An empirical study of code reuse between github and stack overflow during software development.
+Journal of Systems and Software, 210:111964, 2024.
 - Yuan Huang, Furen Xu, Haojie Zhou, Xiangping Chen, Xiaocong Zhou, and Tong Wang.
 Towards exploring the code reuse from stack overflow during software development.
 In Proceedings of the 30th IEEE/ACM International Conference on Program Comprehension, pages 548–559, 2022.
 - Saraj Singh Manes and Olga Baysal.
 Studying the change histories of stack overflow and github snippets.
 In 2021 IEEE/ACM 18th International Conference on Mining Software Repositories (MSR), pages 283–294, 2021.
 - Saraj Singh Manes and Olga Baysal.
 How often and what stackoverflow posts do developers reference in their github projects?
 In 2019 IEEE/ACM 16th International Conference on Mining Software Repositories (MSR), pages 235–239.
 IEEE, 2019.